tanusreeg/DiffSynFace/README.md

 ## Access

-Please fill-in the DeepSynFace_Request_Form linked below, and email it to ruchira@it.iiests.ac.in to request access to InDeepFake
+Please fill-in the DeepSynFace_Request_Form linked below, and email it to ruchira@it.iiests.ac.in to request access to DiffSynFace

 [DiffSynFace_Access_Request_Form.pdf](https://github.com/tanusreeg/DiffSynFace/blob/main/DiffSynFace_Access_Request_Form.pdf)